Keyboard shortcuts

 1. Any component mounted directly to the chassis not mentioned already must be secured with a threadlocker.

-2. Electrical wires may be secured with cable ties or similar items.
+2. Electrical wires must be secured with cable ties or similar items.

 2. Internally Mounted Components must be securely mounted such that the components do not become detached or loose inside their container.